A Gluten Free Diet and Nutritious Recipes - 8 Things You Need to Know

 Some grains, including wheat, oats, rye, barley, and spelt, contain a protein called gluten.
 The presence of gluten in grains lends shape and structure to foods, and you cannot taste or smell the presence of gluten in foods.
-But some people have a sensitivity to gluten, and this sensitivity can lead to serious gastrointestinal health problems such as celiac disease.
-Chronic fatigue and headaches are two other symptoms of gluten sensitivity.
+But some people have a sensitivity to gluten, and this sensitivity can lead to health problems.
+Severe fatigue and headaches are two other symptoms of gluten sensitivity.
 Adopting a gluten-free diet can help people with this sensitivity regain their health.
 A gluten-free diet requires diligence, but by reading labels and shopping carefully, you can eliminate gluten from the foods you eat.
 You might even incorporate gluten-free eating in weight-loss programs and fitness plans.

 Wheat, barley, and rye are three of the most prevalent grains.
 You will find these grains in breads, baked desserts, crackers, cereals, pastas, and soups.
 These grains can also hide in many foods, lurking where you might not expect to find them.
 Read ingredient lists of foods carefully, especially when purchasing salad dressings, sauces, and seasonings.
 When eating homemade foods, ask questions about ingredients to learn whether they contain grains with gluten.